 This article looks at the societies and cultures of sub-Saharan Africa in pre-modern history.
-It gives a general portrait of the geographical environments they inhabited, their settlements, social structures and economies, and the their religions and cultures.
+It offers a general survey of the geographical environments they inhabited; their settlements, social structures and economies; and the their religions and cultures.

 The histories and cultures of Egypt, Nubia, Ethiopia and North Africa are covered elsewhere.

 The geography of Sub-Saharan Africa poses severe challenges to the rise and spread of pre-modern civilization.

 The ancientness of the continent’s rocks, whose minerals have leeched out over the aeons, mean that the soil is generally of a poor quality, posing challenges for farmers.
 In many regions low or fickle rainfall greatly magnifies this problem.
 The abundant insect life of the tropics makes for a very high prevalence of serious diseases, for both humans and their animals; this greatly constrains the rates at which populations can grow.